daronphang/programming-resources/architectures/microservices/testing/test-doubles.md

 Stubbing is the process of giving behavior to a function that otherwise has no behavior on its own i.e. you specify to the function exactly what values to return by stubbing the return values.

 Stubs provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test i.e. querying a user123's bank balance should return 10,000.
 Can be classified as **state testing with predetermined behavior and hardcoded values**.
-A stub doesn't care whether it is called 0, 1, or 100 times.
+A stub doesn't care whether it is called 0, 1, or 100 times; it always return the same value.

 However, overuse of stubbing can result in major losses in productivity for engineers who need to maintain these tests. **Stubbing also leaks implementation details**; if they change, you need to update your tests to reflect those changes.

-### Interaction Testing
+### Interaction testing

 Interaction testing is a way to validate how a function is called without actually calling the implementation of the function.
 A test should fail if a function isn't called the correct way i.e. assert_called_once, assert_call_count, checking call arguments, etc.